Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Bounds on shot noise

 \section{Bounds on shot noise}

 The results of Sec.~\ref{sec:constant-transmission} show how the shot noise of various transport observables in the absence of average currents can arise and that it can be made arbitrarily large by increasing the bias at the origin of the nonequilibrium situation.
 However, as soon as one of the biases is a temperature difference, additional thermal noise necessarily arises.
 An important question is hence how large the nonequilibrium noise $S^X_{\text{sh}}(0)$ can be, in comparison to the thermal noise $S^X_{\text{th}}(0)$.
-We here address this issue for the general situation of conductors where $D(E)$ has an arbitrary energy dependence and where zero current at nonequilibrium is obtained in response to different biases, one of which is a temperature bias.
+Here, we address this issue for a general situation going beyond the limitations of Sec.~\ref{sec:constant-transmission}: the constraint $T_\R\to 0$ is lifted, and we consider conductors where $D(E)$ has an arbitrary energy dependence and where zero current at nonequilibrium is obtained in response to different biases, one of which is a temperature bias.

 For spin-degenerate systems, a first answer was provided in Ref.~\cite{Eriksson2021Sep}.
 There, some of us showed that, under the condition~\eqref{eq:zero_current_condition}, the zero-frequency heat shot noise, $S_\text{sh}^J(0)$, is generally unbounded compared to the heat thermal noise $S_\text{th}^J(0)$.
 This happens when the transmission has specific features, most importantly an energy gap.
 In Ref.~\cite{Eriksson2021Sep} an \emph{ad hoc} transmission with this feature was presented, albeit with no direct physical counterpart.
 In Section~\ref{subsec:unbounded-heat-shot-noise}, we present experimentally relevant examples in which the heat shot noise is shown to become arbitrarily large compared to the heat thermal noise.